cosenary/TinyServer/README.md

 - File, JSON, HTML response classes (easy to write your own)
 - High performance

-TinyServer is perfect for embedding into your applications.
+TinyServer is perfect for embedding it into your applications.

 ## Requirements ##